 - a.
-The College/Institute/University from which the faculty member is sponsored should be amongst top 100 NIRF ranked College or Institute or University in respective category in the immediate preceding year. - b.
+The College/Institute/University from which the faculty member is sponsored should be amongst top 200 NIRF ranked College or Institute or University in respective category in the immediate preceding year.
+The NIRF ranking will not be mandatory for faculty members sponsored from Government Engineering College/Institution/University. - b.
 The applicant must be Permanent Employee of the sponsoring College/ Institute/ University.
-The Sponsoring Organization must mention in the No Objection-cum-Sponsoring-Experience Certificate (attached below) that it will continue to pay remuneration to the candidate for the entire duration of his/ her Ph.D. program on Full-time basis. - c.
-The applicant should have at least one publication in SCI indexed journal, proceedings of peer reviewed ranked international conferences/ chapter in a book published by reputed international or national publishers or should a patent or should have developed state-of-the-art patentable and/ or transferable technology. - d.
-Candidate will be admitted as Full Time Ph.D. candidate initially for 3 years i.e. the Sponsoring Organization will certify in the No Objection-cum-Sponsoring-Experience Certificate that the candidate will be relieved from all the duties and responsibilities from the Institute to enable him to complete the Ph.D. program on Full-time basis within 3 years duration.
+The Sponsoring Organization must mention in the No Objection-cum-Sponsoring-Experience Certificate (attached below) that it will continue to pay remuneration to the candidate for the entire duration of his/ her academic program on Full-time basis. - c.
+For admission to the Ph.D. program applicant should have at least one publication in SCI indexed journal, proceedings of peer reviewed ranked international conferences/ chapter in a book published by reputed international or national publishers or should a patent or should have developed state-of-the-art patentable and/ or transferable technology.
+However, this criterion is not mandatory for the admission to MTech and MS (Research) programs. - d.
+Candidate will be admitted as Full Time candidate (For M.Tech.
+2 years, for MS (Research) 2 years [extendable maximum for 6 months], and for Ph.D.
+3 years).
+The Sponsoring Organization will certify in the No Objection-cum-Sponsoring-Experience Certificate that the candidate will be relieved from all the duties and responsibilities from the Institute to enable him to complete the academic program on Full-time basis within the prescribed duration.
 If extension for more duration is required, then the candidate should submit application through his/her Sponsoring Organization to the competent authority of IIT Indore for consideration.